 Sometimes the gap is too large between your expectations and their offer so you need to be open to walking away.
 An offer needs to make sense for you and your family so don’t be afraid to turn it down.
 Don’t let emotions get in the way, you may be frustrated with the loss of time and effort but understand they are just as frustrated in not being able to work it out.
 Don’t forget it’s a small world and you may run into these people at some other time in your career.
 So politely turn down their offer and leave things on good note.
 After all, things can change and perhaps in the future they may change their compensation package to meet your demands.

 Most people will experience a lowball offer at some point in their career as it’s just how most companies work.
 They want to save money while at the same time testing you on how much you want to join their team.
 The important thing is to stay calm and evaluate the situation and how much you want this new role.
 Everything is negotiable so don’t stress so much about the initial offer.
 With the right approach and following these steps is how to deal with a lowball offer.

 How avansai can help

 As your partner we are with you each step of the way and can help coach you through each situation.
-Fill out our Career Matrix we can help you with your next role and negotiation.
+Create a Candidate Profile we can help you with your next role and negotiation.
 We can also help you determine your value on the market as well by reaching out to Corey or me.